Pengyu-Jin/Pengyu-Jin.github.io/docs/interest/game/pokemon.md

-!!! info "how to wite the letter é in Pokémon"
+!!! info "how to write the letter é in Pokémon"

     type "alt+0233"